jguida941/java-spring-tutorials-1/README.md

 # java-tutorials-spring

-This repository contains hands-on implementations of the official [Spring Guides](https://spring.io/guides), along with my detailed architecual breakdowns with easy to undertand explasnations of why "whats going on" and the "why" beghind the cdoe
+This repository contains hands-on implementations of the official Spring.io guides, along with my own notes and explanations.
 Each subfolder is a small, focused project generated with Spring Initializr.